ringwormGO-organization/Termi/README.md

 - Open `Developer Command Prompt for VS 2019` or `Developer Command Prompt for VS 2022` and run `compile.bat`.
 - Open Termi Visual Studio Solution and compile it.
 - If you want run Termi as standard user, check latest release and download executable or simply clone repo and update it with `git pull`.
 When you launching installed app, run application as **ADMINISTRATOR**.
+- If you run application from Visual Studio, loading executables won't work because running from `Debug` folder/directory isn't same as running from Visual Studio!

 ### Build & Run - GNU/Linux version (& macOS version which unsupported)
 Run `.build.sh`: